eu-cdse/sentinel-hub-custom-scripts/README.md

 * **Styling:** SCSS (preprocessed using Hugo Pipes).
 * **Interactivity:** Vanilla JavaScript for search, sidebars, and tab selectors.

-First [install hugo](https://gohugo.io/installation/), then see the [documentation](https://gohugo.io/about/introduction/) about how hugo works.

 ---

 ## 2. Local Development Setup

-To run this project locally, you need to install Hugo on your machine.
+To run this project locally, you need to [install](https://gohugo.io/installation/) the latest version of Hugo, then see the [documentation](https://gohugo.io/about/introduction/) about how hugo works.

+***Warning:*** If you are using Ubuntu or Debian, apt version of Hugo is considerably older.
+Install with snap.

 ### Prerequisites